slateci/slateci.github.io/_docs/applications/development/chart.md

 * Avoid using technical terminology of kubernetes or docker.

 SLATE Standardization:
 * An `Intance` variable is required for SLATE to deploy unique instances of the application.
-This should be included in the metadata names using the helper function below in the _helpers.yaml file.
+This should be included in the metadata names using the helper function below in the _helpers.tpl file.
 If there is a resource associated with the deployment, it should be named as {% raw %} `{{ template "[chart].fullname" . }}-[resourceName]` {% endraw %}
 {% raw %}
 ```
 {{- define "[chart].fullname" -}} #replace the chart name with yours